-- > Question paper will have five sections. - There will be section-A compulsory for objective type questions.
-Fifteen questions are to be set in section-A covering all the syllabus.
-Students have to attempt any 12 questions, carrying equal 1marks. - Examiner will set 8 questions of 12 marks Comprising two questions from each section, in section-B, C, D&E. Students are required to attempt one question from each section.
+- > Question paper will have five sections. - > There will be section-A compulsory for objective type questions.
+Eighteen questions are to be set in section-A covering the whole syllabus.
+Students have to attempt any 15 questions, carrying equal 1mark. - > Examiner will set 8 questions of 15 marks Comprising two questions from each section, in section-B, C, D&E. Students are required to attempt one question from each section.
 Questions can have subparts.